-Non-derivative financial instruments comprise long-term receivables and deposits, trade and other receivables, cash and cash equivalents, loans and borrowings, and trade and other payables.
+Non-derivative financial instruments comprise trade and other receivables, cash and cash equivalents, loans and borrowings, and trade and other payables.

 Non-derivative financial instruments are recognised initially at fair value plus, for instruments not at fair value through profit or loss, any directly attributable transaction costs.
-Subsequent to initial recognition non-derivative financial instruments are measured at amortised cost using the effective interest method, less any impairment losses.
+Subsequent to initial recognition non-derivative financial instruments are measured as described below.